cleydyr/dart-sass-maven-plugin/README.md

 ## Automatic detection of operating system and architecture

-Dart Sass Maven Plugin will detect the operating system and architecture of the machine where it's running automatically.
+The Dart Sass Maven Plugin will automatically detect the operating system and architecture of the machine where it's running.
 If it fails to do so, it will fall back to the following defaults:

 - Architecture: `ia32`
 - Operating system: `linux`